 Unlearning Tradition, Relearning Scripture

+An online dictionary defines tradition as the passing of customs or beliefs from one generation to the next.
+This site aims to address or unlearn traditions or theology that claim divine authority but are not supported by Scripture.
 Paul, the apostle of Jesus Christ, did endorse traditions.
-He wrote in 2 Thessalonians 2:15 “So then, brothers, stand firm and hold to the traditions that you were taught by us, either by our spoken word or by our letter.”
-The traditions that Paul endorsed have apostolic authority; they are taught in the Scriptures.
-In another letter, Paul said: “I appeal to you, brothers, to watch out for those who cause divisions and create obstacles contrary to the doctrine that you have been taught; avoid them (Romans 16:17).”
+He wrote in 2 Thessalonians 2:15, “So then, brothers, stand firm and hold to the traditions that you were taught by us, either by our spoken word or by our letter.”
+The traditions Paul endorsed are those with apostolic authority, taught in the Scriptures.
+In another letter, Paul warned: “I appeal to you, brothers, to watch out for those who cause divisions and create obstacles contrary to the doctrine that you have been taught; avoid them (Romans 16:17).”
+This site is not against traditions related to Scripture.
+Our aim is to correct traditions that are not explicitly supported by biblical teachings or clearly backed by the Bible.

 We’re accepting donations for support to this blog site.